Native Modifier

 }

-for native methods, implementation is already available in old languages like C or C++ and we are not responsible to provide implementation hence native method declaration should end with a semi-colon.
+For native methods, implementation is already available in languages like C/C++, so we are not responsible for providing implementation in Java.
+Hence, native methods must end with a semicolon.

 When the Java native method setTheString(), defined in the Java code, is called by the Java code the C function Java_NativeHello_setTheString() gets control and uses Java Native Interface (JNI) to call back into the Java code to set the value of the Java string variable theString.
 Control is then returned to the Java code, and the string variable is written to stdout out by the Java code.